OpenArabicPE/OpenArabicPE_ODD/readme.md

 Unfortunately, *al-maktaba al-shāmila* did NOT include the sometimes abundant footnotes in their transcription.

 Notes should be encoded with `<note>` at the location it appears in the text.
 The super-scripted number is recorded in the `@n` attribute.
 A further `@type="footnote"` attribute specifies that this note appeared in the actual print edition, as opposed to potential editorial notes added by various editors of the digital edition, which should carry `@type="editorial"` and a `@resp` attribute pointing to the responsible editor.

+[*UPDATE 2019-04-15*]: Instead of using the `@type` attribute for specifying the location of a note on the page, this function should be fulfilled by values of `@place`, which include "bottom", "inline", etc. `@type` is thus free for indicating the function of a note.

+Key-value pairs:

+- `@type`:
+    + 'bibliographic': for notes identifying authors, editors, or other sources of a text for cases that canot be covered by a byline (`<byline>`).
+    + 'editorial': for notes added by editors of the digital edition.
+The editor is identified by means of the `@resp` attribute.
+- `@place`: location of a note on the page / in the text
+    + 'inline'
+    + 'bottom': footnotes
+    + 'end': endnotes
+    + 'margin': glosses on the margin of the page

 ### 3.3.2.
 Punctuation